platformsh/platformsh-docs/docs/src/guides/spring/mongodb.md

 ---
-title: "How to Deploy Quarkus on Platform.sh with MongoDB"
+title: "How to Deploy Spring on Platform.sh with MongoDB"
 sidebarTitle: "MongoDB"
 weight: -110
 layout: single
 description: |
-    Configure a Quarkus application with MongoDB.
+    Configure a Spring application with MongoDB.
 ---

-MongoDB with Panache provides active record style entities (and repositories) like you have in [Hibernate ORM with Panache](https://quarkus.io/guides/hibernate-orm-panache).
-It focuses on making your entities trivial and fun to write in Quarkus.

-To activate MongoDB and then have it accessed by the Quarkus application already in Platform.sh, it is necessary to modify two files.
+To activate MongoDB and then have it accessed by the Spring application already in Platform.sh, it is necessary to modify two files.

 {{< note >}}
-This guide only covers the *addition* of a MongoDB service configuration to an existing Quarkus project already configured to deploy on Platform.sh.
-Please see the [deployment guide](/guides/quarkus/deploy/_index.md) for more detailed instructions for setting up app containers and initial projects.
+This guide only covers the *addition* of a MongoDB service configuration to an existing Spring project already configured to deploy on Platform.sh.
+Please see the [deployment guide](/guides/spring/deploy/_index.md) for more detailed instructions for setting up app containers and initial projects.
 {{< /note >}}

 ## 1. Add the MongoDB service